SMEP CURRENT AND UPCOMING CALLS

-SMEP Open Call – Tanneries & Leather Interventions
+SMEP current Call – Tanneries & Leather Interventions

 Pollution mitigation interventions in the tanneries and leather sector, in target countries Bangladesh, Pakistan, Ethiopia, Kenya and Tanzania: This call is now closed for submissions.
-Evaluation is ongoing and shortlisted candidates will be informed shortly of what is expected during the Request for Proposal Stage.
+Evaluation of the shortlisted proposals are ongoing.

 The Programme notes the strategic economic importance of the tanneries sector in South Asia and sub-Saharan Africa and the stakeholder momentum to address the complex environmental management and human health challenges within the sector.
 The sector remains a critical aspect of, and a focus sector for, the SMEP programme.

-Procurement will be competitive, fair and transparent, and structured around two stages:
+Procurement will be competitive, fair and transparent, and was structured around two stages:

-- An Expression of interest (via the SMEP Submission Portal) which will require interested parties to produce 1) a capability statement on their experience and expertise in this sector, capacity to deliver on the scope of the call and 2) to undergo preliminary due diligence screening.
-The Expression of Interest was open between 4 August 2023 and 11 September 2023.
+• An Expression of interest (via the SMEP Submission Portal) which required interested parties to produce 1) a capability statement on their experience and expertise in this sector, capacity to deliver on the scope of the call and 2) to undergo preliminary due diligence screening.
+The Expression of Interest phase is now complete.

-- Candidates will be evaluated based on this initial procurement prerequisite and shortlisted candidates will be invited to prepare full proposals (Request for Proposals) detailing their proposed solutions/ interventions.
+• Candidates will be evaluated based on this initial procurement prerequisite and shortlisted candidates have been invited to prepare full proposals (Request for Proposals) detailing their proposed solutions/ interventions.
+This phase is ongoing and the outcome will be communicated here once complete.
 Note that final selection of successful candidates and projects will be dependent on the SMEP geographic spread at the time (amongst other criteria).

 Please consult the Terms of Reference for this call and SMEP website regularly for updates.